akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec03.md

 \end{align}
 $$

-Instead of maximizing the likelihood, we will maximise the log of likelihood.
+Instead of maximizing the likelihood, we will maximize the log of likelihood.
 Since log is a monotonically increasing function, it preserves the location of maximas and minimas of the original function